Operations Visa Sponsorship Jobs in Virginia

 Which companies sponsor visas for operations professionals in Virginia?

 Federal contractors and technology firms dominate operations sponsorship in Virginia.
-Companies like Leidos, Booz Allen Hamilton, SAIC, General Dynamics, and Amazon Web Services have consistent track records of sponsoring H-1B and other work visas for operations roles.
+Companies like Leidos, Booz Allen Hamilton, SAIC, General Dynamics, and Amazon Web Services have consistent track records of sponsoring H-1B visa and other work visas for operations roles.
 Large logistics and consulting firms, including Deloitte and Accenture, which maintain significant Northern Virginia offices, also sponsor regularly for supply chain and operations management positions.

 Which visa types are most common for operations roles in Virginia?